-Laser and I.P.L.
-(Intense Pulse Light) devices rely only on light energy while discard the associated heat.
-Since they remove the heat instead of using it, they require a very high concentration of light energy (fluence) to be effective.
-High fluence can be damaging and painful.
-By contrast, LHE (Light Heat Energy) uses the heat!
-By utilizing light AND heat energy, it uses low fluence which minimizes the risk of harmful side effects, eliminates the need for skin cooling, simplifies the treatment and makes it more cost effective.
-For patients it is much more comfortable.
+Laser and IPL (Intense Pulse Light) devices rely only on light energy to remove hair and discard the associated heat that is generated.
+These treatments require a very high concentration of light energy (fluence) to be effective and can be damaging and painful.
+By contrast, LHE (Light Heat Energy) uses the heat to help remove hair.
+By utilizing light and heat energy, it reduces the risk of harmful side effects.
+It takes 8 to12 treatments on the average to have 80 to 90 percent of your hair permanently removed.

-Flashes of broad spectrum light and heat are applied to the target area.
-The energy is drawn by the pigment (melanin) within the hair shaft.
-The temperature of the shaft is raised and conducted down to the hair follicle, the part responsible for producing the hair, and destroys it without damaging the skin.
+LHE laser hair removal directs a beam of broad spectrum light and heat to the pigment (melanin) within the hair shaft.
+The heat and light energy raises the temperature of the shaft and is guided to the hair follicle.
+The hair follicle is damaged by the energy and hair is permanently removed without damaging the surrounding skin.

-Any, except the eyebrows.
-Areas most popular for women are bikini, underarms, and face; for men - face, neck, shoulders and back.
+Laser hair removal is suitable for practically every area except the eyebrows.
+The most popular areas for women are the bikini line, underarms, legs and face; for men the face, neck, shoulders and back.

-LHE treatment feels like a very short tingling, a quick pulse of heat, or light snap of a rubber band.
-Numbing cream or ice pack may help but rarely needed.
+Laser hair removal treatment feels like a very short tingling, a quick pulse of heat or the light snap of a rubber band.
+Numbing cream or ice packs can help alleviate symptoms, but are rarely needed.

 Each hair follicle goes through growing and resting phases.
-It is most successfully treated in the growing phase, called the Anagen.
-At any given time, 15% to 20% of your hair will be in this stage.
-During a treatment, only the hair that is in Anagen will be destroyed.
-After a few weeks, previously resting hair follicles go into Anagen, which then needs to be treated.
-This is why at-least five treatments are required to treat a given body part.
+Hair is most successfully treated in the growing phase.
+At any given time, 15 to 20 percent of your hair will be in this stage.
+During laser hair treatment, only hair that is in the growth stage will be removed.
+Since not all of your hair develops at the same time, sessions are scheduled a few weeks apart until all hair follicles have been treated.
+This is why at least six to ten hair removal treatments are required to achieve permanent hair reduction.